SamuelMarks/dag1/docs/design.rst

 **[GET] /stats**:

-Returns a map with information about the Lachesis node.
+Returns a map with information about the DAG1 node.

 ::